AI vs. Humans: Who Should You Ask About Love?

 The Reality Check

+As a coach who works with people seeking all kinds of connections, I am concerned about how I see people depending on and developing relationships with AI.
 Recent studies reveal that a significant number of individuals are turning to AI for relationship advice:

 28% of Americans have engaged in an intimate or romantic relationship with an AI chatbot (newsweek.com).